yuehanwang17mcp/big-data-spring2018/week-08/08_intro-to-d3.md

 It’s more often the case that you don’t have your data-driven elements pre-baked into the page, but rather create them on the fly.
 Let’s give that a try.
-Save your current document, and let’s **start with a new empty HTML page.** Again, here is the boilerplate, with the D3 library loaded.
+Save your current document, and let’s **start with a new empty HTML page.** Save this new HTML page in the same folder as the HTML file we were just working on.
+Again, here is the boilerplate, with the D3 library loaded.
 Note we don’t create any SVG elements by hand, we are going to use the capabilities of the D3 library to create these.